flutter/plugins/packages/url-launcher/README.md

 ## Supported URL schemes

-The supported URL schemes depend on the underlying platform and installed system apps.
+The `launch` method takes a string argument containing a URL.
+This URL can be formatted using a number of different URL schemes.
+The supported URL schemes depend on the underlying platform and installed apps.

 Common schemes supported by both iOS and Android: